0xPolygonMiden/miden-node/bin/stress-test/README.md

 This crate contains a binary for running Miden node stress tests.

-This binary seeds the store with newly generated accounts.
+This binary seeds a store with newly generated accounts.
 Also generates a faucet and sends asset to each new account.
 The result is the database dump file.
-To run it, a genesis file is needed (see [make-genesis](../../README.md#setup) command of the Miden node).

-Once it's finished, it prints the average block insertion time.
+Once it's finished, it prints out several metrics.

 ## License
 This project is [MIT licensed](../../LICENSE).